-Director – Jamie Blanks, Screenplay – Silvio Horta, Producers – Gina Matthews, Michael McDonnell & Neil H. Moritz, Photography – James Chressanthis, Music – Christopher Young, Special Effects Supervisor – Martin Malivoire, Production Design – Charles Breen.
-Production Company – Phoenix Pictures
+Director – Jamie Blanks, Screenplay – Silvio Horta, Producers – Gina Matthews, Michael McDonnell & Neal H. Moritz, Photography – James Chressanthis, Music – Christopher Young, Special Effects Supervisor – Martin Malivoire, Production Design – Charles Breen.
+Production Company – Phoenix Pictures.

 Alicia Witt (Natalie Simon), Rebecca Gayheart (Brenda), Jared Leto (Paul), Loretta Devine (Reese Wilson), John Neville (Dean Adams), Joshua Jackson (Damon Brooks), Robert Englund (Professor William Wexler), Michael Rosenbaum (Parker), Tara Reid (Sasha), Danielle Harris (Tosh), Julian Richings (Janitor), Natasha Gregson Wagner (Michelle Mancini)